 Screenly OSE is Open Source.
 Anyone can install, modify and use it free of charge.
 This edition is available today.
 All you need to use Screenly OSE is a Raspberry Pi and a TV.
 The installation instructions can be found here.
 The limitation with Screenly OSE is that it is designed for a stand-alone setup.
 If all you need is to setup a single screen, Screenly OSE is the perfect fit for you.
 You can find an online demo here.
 The full source code for Screenly OSE is available on Github.

-Screenly Pro, on the other hand, is a commercial solution.
+The paid version of Screenly, on the other hand, is a commercial solution.
 It was designed for users who want to manage multiple nodes (or screens).
 It runs on the same hardware as Screenly OSE, but it provides you with a convenient cloud interface for your digital signage management.
-Screenly Pro also provides you with other benefits, such as system hardening, node alarm/health monitoring and more.
-Screenly Pro is currently in beta.
+Screenly also provides you with other benefits, such as system hardening, node alarm/health monitoring and more.
+Screenly is currently in beta.